Table of Contents

 Connecting LPR with the retail security ecosystem

-One of the primary frustrations for retail security directors is managing disparate systems that do not talk to one another.
-To be effective, license plate data should integrate reliably with your broader security infrastructure.
+One of the primary frustrations for retail security directors is managing disparate systems that don't communicate with each other.
+To be effective, license plate data must integrate reliably with your broader security infrastructure.

 Connecting video AI and POS data

-Correlating transactions: By linking POS timestamps with LPR data, investigators can verify if a vehicle in the drive-through or curbside pickup area matches the transaction details, reducing internal fraud and "sweethearting".
+By linking POS timestamps with LPR data, investigators can verify if a vehicle in the drive-through or curbside pickup area matches the transaction details.
+This correlation reduces internal fraud and "sweethearting" at the register.
+Connecting these data points also creates stronger evidence packages.

 Shortening investigation time

-Smart search: Modern Video AI platforms allow investigators to search for vehicles by attribute (e.g., "White Truck" or partial plate "ABC") across authorized cameras and locations quickly.
+- Smart search: modern Video AI platforms allow investigators to search for vehicles by attribute (e.g., "White Truck" or partial plate "ABC") across authorized cameras and locations in seconds.

-Case management: Automated LPR data can populate incident reports with precise times, dates, and vehicle images, creating organized evidence packages with timestamped video and images in less time (Source: Flock Safety).
+- Case management: automated LPR data can populate incident reports with precise times, dates, and vehicle images.
+This creates organized evidence packages that help law enforcement build stronger cases against repeat offenders.

 Navigating privacy, compliance, and legal risks